 Of course, the Chinese, Japanese, Koreans, Vietnamese and many others spend huge amounts on it too.

 What about Acupuncture and:

-Researchers at Southampton University, England together with researchers at the Memorial Sloan-Kettering Cancer Centre in Boston and from the Universities of Keele and York have collaborated on a survey of 17,922 participants enrolled in 29 high quality, randomized trials.
+Researchers at Southampton University, England got together with researchers at the Memorial Sloan-Kettering Cancer Centre in Boston and from the Universities of Keele and York.
+They collaborated on a survey of 17,922 participants enrolled in 29 high quality, randomized trials.

-These took place over a number of years, that measured how well acupuncture relieved chronic pain associated with these four pain conditions: chronic back and neck pain, osteoarthritis, shoulder pain, and chronic headache.
+These took place over a number of years and measured how well acupuncture relieved chronic pain associated with four pain conditions.
+These were chronic back and neck pain, osteoarthritis, shoulder pain, and chronic headache.